runawaydevil/rssskull/README.md

 - 🐳 Docker improvements (multi-stage build, non-root user)
 - 📝 HTML sanitization system for Telegram messages
 - 🧹 Code cleanup and optimization

+## 🔧 Troubleshooting

+### Feeds Being Blocked (403 Errors)

+The bot includes an anti-blocking system that automatically handles most blocking issues:

+1. **Check blocking statistics**: Use `/blockstats` command to see current delays and circuit breaker status
+2. **Wait for automatic recovery**: Circuit breaker will retry after cooldown period (1 hour initially)
+3. **Reddit-specific**: The bot automatically tries multiple access methods (RSS → JSON → old.reddit.com)
+4. **Adjust delays**: Increase `ANTI_BLOCK_MIN_DELAY` in `.env` if needed (default: 5 seconds)

+### High Rate Limiting Delays

+If you see very high delays (>60s) for a domain:

+- This means the domain is actively blocking or rate-limiting requests
+- The bot will gradually reduce delays as requests succeed
+- Use `/blockstats` to monitor current delays per domain
+- Consider reducing number of feeds from the same domain

+### Circuit Breaker Activated

+When a feed fails 5 times consecutively:

+- Circuit breaker activates and pauses checks for 1 hour
+- After timeout, bot attempts one test request
+- If successful, normal checking resumes
+- If failed, timeout doubles (max 24 hours)
+- Check status with `/blockstats` command

 ## 📞 Support